codingcog23/Eye-Blinking-Warning-System-using-Transfer-Learning-/README.md

   <pre><code>pip install wget</code></pre>
 </ol>

-<p>Make sure to install the required dependencies to ensure smooth execution of the Eye Blinking Warning System.</p>
+<p>👉🎯 Make sure to install the required dependencies to ensure smooth execution of the Eye Blinking Warning System.</p>

 <p>Feel free to explore and customize the code according to your specific needs.
 For any questions or issues, please refer to the project documentation or reach out to the project contributors.</p>

-<p>Let's revolutionize eye blinking detection using Transfer Learning and make a positive impact in various domains!</p>
+<p> 🚀,🔥, 😮 Let's revolutionize eye blinking detection using Transfer Learning and make a positive impact in various domains 🚀,🔥, 😮</p>